-- Each theme strives to have positive environmental and/or social outcomes that we believe are societal benefits because of capital provided by our investors. - We look for high credit quality, liquid investment opportunities that contribute to the portfolio's overall risk/return and align with at least one impact theme. - We must be able to measure, monitor, and track the expected positive outcome(s) to maintain transparency in our client impact reporting. - We must believe that market-rate opportunities exist so that client commitments to individual themes can be fulfilled over time.
+- Each theme strives to have positive societal outcomes because of capital provided by our investors. - We look for high credit quality, liquid investment opportunities that contribute to the portfolio's overall risk/return and align with at least one impact theme. - We must be able to measure, monitor, and track the expected positive outcome(s) to maintain transparency in our client impact reporting. - We must believe that market-rate opportunities exist so that client commitments to individual themes can be fulfilled over time.